thunklife/thunklife.website/blog/2020-05-05-using-property-based-testing-in-javascript.md

 }).default(defaultOptions) // just in case
 ```

-Now we can use `fast-check` to check that different combination of booleans validate.
+Now we can use `fast-check` to check those different combinations of booleans validate.

 ``` javascript
 const options = fc.record({